 If nobody opposes your trademark application during the publication period, and your trademark application was filed on an in-use basis, the Trademark Office will issue your trademark registration.
 However, if your trademark application was filed on an intent-to-use basis, the Trademark Office will instead issue the Notice of Allowance.
 You then have six months to file the Statement of Use.
 If you can’t file the Statement of Use within those six months, you can purchase another six months by filing a Request for an Extension of Time.
 You can buy up to five Extensions of Time before you must file the Statement of Use.
 Once the Statement of Use is submitted and accepted, the Trademark Office will grant your trademark registration.

-If you have any questions about the USA trademark registration process, or would like to explore the possibility of registering your particular trademark, please call me for your free consultation.
+If you would like to consult a trademark attorney about the USA trademark registration process, or would like to explore the possibility of registering your particular trademark, please call me at (314) 749-4059 for your free consultation.
+Alternatively, do not hesitate to reach me through the contact form on this page or via email at firstname.lastname@example.org.
 I look forward to hearing from you soon.